webinos/webinos-iot-driver-fs20/README.md

 webinos-iot-driver-fs20
 ===================

+Adaptor for interfacing with FS20 devices.

 Introduction
 ---

-This adaptor exposes data broadcast by the Conrad FS20 family of home automation devices via the [webinos generic sensor/actuator API].
+This adaptor exposes data broadcast by the FS20 family of home automation devices via the [webinos generic sensor/actuator API].

+Installation
+---

+For full details of how to set up and install this module, see [webinos generic sensor/actuator API]

 Requirements
 ---